 However, you should make sure that the emulsion you’re using is specially targeted for hydration to be sure your skin doesn’t get the short hand on moisture.
-The Dr. Oracle A-Thera Emulsion is a great option since it’s formulated with bamboo extract to hydrate the skin while balancing oils, and green tea to soothe, refresh, and depuff.
+The Dr. Oracle A Thera Emulsion is a great option since it’s formulated with green tean and bamboo to hydrate and balance.
 It’s lighter than a moisturizer, so you get all the benefits of hydration and moisture without feeling greasy or blocking your pores.
 It feels thin, smooth, and water-like; with its lightweight texture, it’s perfect for oily skin types who want to hydrate without producing or provoking acne.

-Normal skin types can still obtain benefits from emulsion even if they don’t have a skin concern they want to target.
-The SUR.MEDIC+ Super Hyaluronic 100TM Aqua Emulsion gives skin a hydrated, dewy glow and keeps it looking bouncy and refreshed.
+Normal skin typescan still obtain benefits from emulsion even if they don’t have a skin concern they want to target.
+The Danahan Ginseng Secret Seed Emulsion gives skin a hydrated, dewy glow and keeps it looking bouncy and refreshed.
 The thin, quick-absorbing formula is both soothing and hydrating, making it perfect for year-round use; while it will hydrate in the winter, it’s still lightweight enough not to burden or stifle your skin throughout the summer.
-Formulated with hyaluronic acids and ceramides, it also prevents the loss of moisture to keep you looking as young as ever.

-For sensitive skin, emulsions are perfect to promote healthy, nourished skin without irritating it or penetrating deep enough to provoke inflammation and redness.
-The Re:P Nutrinature All in One Multitem is ideal to balance the skin’s pH, brighten, and moisturize without irritating the skin.
-It’s perfectly lightweight and doesn’t feel too heavy, yet the addition of niacinamide adds a reinforcing barrier to protect the skin and make it stronger while antioxidants get to work nourishing and clearing sensitive skin.
-This product acts as a toner, essence, and emulsion all in one, and promotes elasticity and an even skin tone and texture.
-It also passed the “Skin Irritation Test,” making it ideal for sensitive skin types.
+sensitive skin, emulsions are perfect to promote healthy, nourished skin without irritating it or penetrating deep enough to provoke inflammation and redness.
+The Etude House SoonJung 10 Free Moist Emulsion is ideal to balance the skin’s pH, brighten, and moisturize without irritating the skin.
+It’s perfectly lightweight and doesn’t feel too heavy.
+It goes beyond hydrating, and includes ingredients like madecassoside and panthenol, to soothe irritated and sensitive skin.

 And if you’re in my camp and struggle with dry skin, emulsions are seriously a life-saver.
 When you double up on emulsion and cream, the emulsion locks in the moisture from your prior steps and the cream can be focused on just soaking into the skin and hydrating it even further.
 For dry skin, the Etude House Moistfull Collagen Emulsion is perfect to adhere moisture and nutrients to skin and leave it feeling hydrated and elastic.
 The emulsion has small particles of super collagen water and baobab water which absorb quickly into skin; it’s lightweight yet moisturizing, and with a jelly-like consistency and smooth formula, you’ll feel your skin become hydrated and refreshed immediately.